Trithemius's catalog of magic (or "necromantic") books

 [48] Cp.
 Spec.
 Astr.
 Z 1992 p.
 243. Preserved in at least 2 mss. (eTK 0451N).

 [49] Item Hermetis volumen aliud, in multos etiam libros diuisum, quod prænotatur Liber Veneris, et continet varias compositiones, partim naturales, partim superstitiosas.
-Nec est finis vanitatum ejus.
+Nec est finis vanitatum eius.
 Incipit autem: Dixit compilator, quod Venus est, &c.

 [49] Likewise there is another volume of Hermes, also divided into a number of books, which is titled The Book of Venus, and it contains various arrangements, partly natural, partly superstitious.
 Nor is there a limit to his vanity.
 But it begins, “The compiler said, because Venus is,” etc.